Vance arrives in Israel to shore up Gaza's fragile ceasefire

-TEL AVIV, Israel — U.S. Vice President JD Vance arrived in Israel on Tuesday to shore up the fragile U.S.-brokered ceasefire in Gaza, following a burst of deadly violence and questions over how to move forward with the plan for long-term peace.
+TEL AVIV, Israel — U.S. Vice President JD Vance arrived in Israel on Tuesday to shore up the fragile U.S.-brokered ceasefire in Gaza, following a burst of deadly violence and questions over the plan for long-term peace.

-Vance was meeting with Israeli Prime Minister Benjamin Netanyahu and other top officials and is expected to stay in the region until Thursday.
-His visit follows Monday's arrival of White House envoys Steve Witkoff and Jared Kushner, President Donald Trump’s son in law.
-Vance met with them upon landing.
+Vance was meeting with Israeli Prime Minister Benjamin Netanyahu and other officials and is expected to stay in the region until Thursday.
+White House envoys Steve Witkoff and Jared Kushner, President Donald Trump’s son-in-law, arrived Monday and Vance met with them upon landing.

-Vance is also expected to meet with families of hostages whose bodies are still held in Gaza and some of the living hostages released last week under the ceasefire.
-Earlier on Tuesday, Witkoff and Kushner met with nine of them.
+Vance was also expected to meet with families of hostages whose remains are still in Gaza and some of the living hostages released last week.
+Witkoff and Kushner met with nine of them on Tuesday.

+Hamas said it has recovered the remains of two more hostages and planned to hand them over Tuesday evening.

 The ceasefire took effect on Oct.
-10. While it has been tested by fighting on Sunday and mutual accusations of violations, both Israel and Hamas have said they are committed to the deal.
+10. While it has been tested by Sunday's fighting and mutual accusations of violations, both Israel and Hamas have said they are committed to the deal.
 Trump has made clear he wants it to succeed.

 Pressure for the ceasefire's second phase

 The head of Egypt’s intelligence agency, Maj.
-Gen. Hassan Rashad, traveled to Israel on Tuesday to meet with Netanyahu, Witkoff and other officials over the ceasefire's implementation, according to Netanyahu’s office.
+Gen. Hassan Rashad, traveled to Israel on Tuesday to meet with Netanyahu, Witkoff and others over the ceasefire's implementation, according to Netanyahu’s office.

-The high-level meetings highlight the urgency of launching negotiations for the second phase of the U.S. plan.
+The meetings highlight the urgency of launching negotiations for the second phase of the U.S. plan, which must address issues such as the disarmament of Hamas and the governance of postwar Gaza.

 Hamas negotiators reiterated that the group is committed to ensuring the war “ends once and for all.”